kvmilos/Information-Theory-Project/report.md

 ### 2.1 Dataset and Preprocessing

-I used the file `RAW_recipes.csv` from the Food.com Recipes and Interactions dataset (found on Keggle), which contains over 231,000 recipes along with metadata such as recipe name, tags, preparation time, number of ingredients, steps, and more.
+I used the file `RAW_recipes.csv` from the Food.com Recipes and Interactions dataset (found on Kaggle), which contains over 231,000 recipes along with metadata such as recipe name, tags, preparation time, number of ingredients, steps, and more.

 **Preprocessing steps included:**